-Scorpions have long been regarded as a force to be reckoned with; this may be why there are a variety of scorpion tribal tattoos.
+Scorpions have long been regarded as a force to be reckoned with and this may be why there is such a variety of tribal tattoos featuring this symbol.
 The scorpion's role in legends ranges from being a creature of evil to a healing protector.
-With such a wide range of significance and meaning, scorpion tribal tattoos may be the right symbol for your next tattoo.
+With such a wide range of significance and meaning, the awe-inspiring arthropod may be the right symbol for your next tattoo.

 In the Christian faith, it is said that the Israelites trampled scorpions as a metaphor for scaring away the devil.

 Borneo Scorpion Tribal Tattoo